ahdinosaur/rustforge-2025-rust-in-color/slides.md

 <!--

+Most LED projects, that I'm aware of, think in terms arrays of pixels.

+This makes sense because images and videos are also arrays of pixels.

-Think like graphics shaders.
+I want to think like graphics shaders.

+What if every pixel had a position in space, which we'd use on every frame to calculate the color?

 -->

 ---
+layout: center
+---

-### Backstory: Tetrahedron using Rust
+### Prior art: Tetrahedron using Rust

 <video controls autoplay loop muted class="w-full h-full">
   <source src="/media/led-tetrahedron.mp4" type="video/mp4">